 Voiced by: Mai Nakahara (Japanese), Erika Harlacher (English)

-- Hime Cut: Her hair is long enough to reach her lower back and her bangs are even across her forehead, and his look adds to her School Idol and Yamato Nadeshiko appearance.
+- Hime Cut: Her hair is long enough to reach her lower back and her bangs are even across her forehead.
+This look adds to her School Idol and Yamato Nadeshiko appearance.

 - Nice Girl: She's very kind and polite, even when she's dumping Yuu.
 She also comes to visit Yuu at his apartment in episode 7 to give emotional support after Ayumi's death.